2022 Famous Idaho Potato Bowl: San Jose State

 San Jose State entered the game with a 7–5 record.
 They entered with the nation's fourth-best turnover margin, having given the ball away just six times over the course of the season.
-The San Jose State defense ranked No. 26 in the country, averaging 333 yards per game allowed, and the Spartans' offense was led by quarterback Chevan Cordeiro, who also entered the game with 508 yards rushing in addition to his passing stats.
+The San Jose State defense was ranked No. 26 in the country, averaging 333 yards allowed per game.
+The Spartans' offense was led by quarterback Chevan Cordeiro, who entered the game with 508 yards rushing in addition to his passing stats.
 To complement Cordeiro, wide receiver Elijah Cooks was expected to be the leading playmaker out of the Spartans' receiving corps.

 Game summary

 The Famous Idaho Potato Bowl was televised by ESPN, with a commentary team of Clay Matvick, Rocky Boiman, and Dawn Davenport.
 The game's American Athletic Conference officiating crew was led by referee Nate Black and umpire Bill Lamkin.
 At kickoff, the weather at Albertsons Stadium in Boise, Idaho, the site of the game, was 25 F and cloudy.